Clean, Old-Fashioned Hate: Football

-The game has been played 116 times according to Georgia Tech and only 114 times according to Georgia record books.
+The game has been played 118 times according to Georgia Tech and only 116 times according to Georgia record books.
 Georgia discredits two games in 1943 and 1944 (both years in which Georgia Tech won) because many of their players went to fight in World War II, though official college football records include the games.
 The game has been played in either Athens or Atlanta alternating every year since 1928.
 Both Georgia Tech and Georgia hold 4 national titles for a total of 8 national titles between them.
 The two schools also have a total of 31 conference titles (15 for Tech, 16 for Georgia) between them, making the rivalry a battle between two historically prestigious programs.

 The record between the two teams is 70 Georgia wins, 41 Georgia Tech wins, and 5 ties.
-Georgia Tech's longest winning streak, and the longest in the series, was eight games from 1949–1956.
-Georgia's longest winning streak in the series was seven straight games from 1991 to 1997 and again from 2001 to 2007.
-Georgia won the most recent game in the series on November 26 at Sanford Stadium, in Athens, by a final score of 37-14.
+Georgia Tech's longest winning streak, and the longest in the series, is eight games from 1949–1956.
+Georgia's longest winning streak in the series is seven straight games and has been achieved three times: From 1991 to 1997, 2001 to 2007 and from 2017 to present.
+Georgia won the most recent game in the series on November 29, 2024 at Sanford Stadium, in Athens, by a final score of 42-40 in 8OT.
 The victor wins the Governor's Cup.

 The first time the two teams met on the football field was on November 4, 1893.
 The Georgia School of Technology (Georgia Tech's original name) Blacksmiths led by coaches Stanley E. "Stan" Borleske and Casey C. Finnegan traveled 70 mi by train to play the Georgia team coached by Ernest Brown in Athens at Herty Field.
 The Blacksmiths defeated Georgia handily 28–6 on four scores by Leonard Wood, a thirty-three-year-old United States Army physician and future Medal of Honor recipient.
 During and after the game, disgruntled Georgia fans threw rocks and other debris at the Georgia Tech players and chased the victorious Blacksmiths back to their awaiting train.